Kasal, Kasali, Kasalo

-Kasal, Kasali, Kasalo (Wedding, Worried, Wearied) is a 2006 Filipino romantic comedy film written and directed by Jose Javier Reyes and it was based on a written screenplay by Mary Ann Bautista.
+Kasal, Kasali, Kasalo (released on Netflix as Wedded, Worried, Wearied; Wedding, Joining In, Partaker) is a 2006 Filipino romantic comedy film written and directed by Jose Javier Reyes and it was based on a written screenplay by Mary Ann Bautista.
 It was an official entry for the 2006 Metro Manila Film Festival.
 It stars the real-life couple, Judy Ann Santos and Ryan Agoncillo as Angie and Jed and also starring Gina Pareño, Gloria Diaz, and Ariel Ureta.

 The film had a two-week gross of ₱139.9 million, becoming the highest-grossing film of the 32nd MMFF.
 It also emerged as the big winner of the 32nd Metro Manila Film Festival with a total of nine awards.